Loss and Preservation

 But it is precisely in this silence that their strength lies –

-and their salvation begins where people listen again.
+And their salvation begins where people start listening again.

-The Keepers – People who go full throttle
+The guardians – people who go full throttle

 One woman is at the center of this movement: Dr. Rebecca Cliffe .

-She is a biologist, researcher and founder of
+She is a biologist, researcher, and founder of the

 Sloth Conservation Foundation (SloCo) –

-an organization that shows what modern species conservation work can achieve,
+an organization that demonstrates what modern species conservation work can achieve,

 Under her leadership, projects are created that have an impact: